sushantdesaur/JavaScript/README.md

 - Use lowercase letters for all project
 - Use `camelCasing` for writing JavaScript
-- Do not use spaces to separate out different words.
-Instead use hyphen.
+- Do not use spaces to separate out different words, instead use hyphen.
 For example: `some-word`, to separate out the words.

 ## Introduction